 - Friends and Family Test – This is available on our website under ‘Have your say’ or in the waiting room.

-- NHS Choices – Search for the Village Practice and you can leave a review.
+- NHS Reviews – Search for the Village Practice and you can leave a review.

-- E mail the Practice Manager directly at firstname.lastname@example.org
+- Email the Practice Manager directly at [email protected] or the practice email at [email protected]

-The designated lead for complaints in the Practice is Amanda Meehan Practice Manager.
-You can contact her to discuss any issues either formally or informally by e mail directly to her email@example.com or by post to the Practice or by phone 020 7700 6464.
-Please ensure if you send any letter by post that it is addressed as ‘Private & Confidential’.
+The designated lead for complaints in the Practice is Anastasia Remos, our Practice Manager.
+You can contact her to discuss any issues either formally or informally by email directly to her [email protected] or by phone 020 7700 6464.

 If you wish your details to be kept anonymous from other members of staff please let us know when you contact us.